Demand response and load participation

-Net benefit test requirement
+Net benefits test requirement

-All proxy demand resources must participate in the net benefit test that the ISO uses to set the monthly price threshold for cost effective demand response resource bids.
+All proxy demand resources must participate in the net benefits test that the ISO uses to set the monthly price threshold for cost effective demand response resource bids.
 The test was established as an outcome of the Demand Response Net Benefits Test

 Curtailable demand, including pumping load or aggregated participating load, can bid into the ISO market through a scheduling coordinator who also acts as the load serving entity for the underlying load.
 These participants can provide non-spinning reserve and provide demand reduction in the real time market.